 A successful metropolitan planning process demands wide-ranging participation of an MPO’s diverse publics and stakeholders.
-Over the next few months, H-GAC will initiate conversation about our region’s mobility needs and will actively engage with the public and stakeholders for essential comment and feedback necessary for transportation planning efforts.
+H-GAC regularly engages in conversation about our region’s mobility needs with the public and stakeholders for essential comment and feedback necessary for transportation planning efforts.

 Your voice matters.
-We want to hear your thoughts and opinions, and we welcome you join to the conversation by attending a public meeting or exploring 2045RTP.com.
+We want to hear your thoughts and opinions, and we welcome you to join the conversation by attending public meetings or exploring the website.

-If you are interested in a presentation to your business or organization about the RTP, click the link below to contact us.
+If you are interested in additional information, or if you would like to request a presentation to your business or organization, click the link below to contact us.

 A Metropolitan Planning Organization (MPO) is a local decision-making body that is responsible for overseeing the metropolitan transportation planning process.
 H-GAC is designated by the State of Texas as the region’s MPO for transportation planning in Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty, Montgomery, and Waller Counties.